Last updated 18 November 2020

 It’s a tough day at work.
 You are stressed out of your mind, and a little bit bored.
 As you scroll mindlessly through Instagram, you pause at a picture: a watercolour, flush with birds soaring around the words ‘Follow Your Passion’.
-A little arrow is scribbled at the bottom.
+And out of nowhere, a question pops into your mind.

 You think about your college buddy Rashmi, who dropped out to pursue music full time, or Govind, who quit his corporate job to head an exciting new startup.
 Your heart lifts a little, and you consider making this your phone wallpaper.

 We’ve all been there.
 After all, these are the words of The Greats.
 The dreamers, the creators, the makers, the go-getters have reportedly said: Do what you love and success will follow.
 Money can’t buy you happiness.

 Are these really truths to live by?
 Should you work for money or follow your passion?